F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI: Preliminaries

 \subsection{Quantifying the Performance of Explainers}

 A key challenge in explainability research is to quantify and compare the performance of various explainers.
 The performance of an explainer can be formally quantified in terms the total variation distance $d_{TV}(P_{Y|\mathbf{X}}, P_{Y|\mathbf{X}\odot \mathbf{M}})$ as a function of the average explanation size $\mathbb{E}_{\mathbf{X}}(\|\mathbf{M}\|_1)$.
 However, in most problems of interest, the underlying statistics $P_{\mathbf{X},Y}$ is not available, and hence direct evaluation of the aforementioned total variation distance is not possible.
 As discussed in the introduction, some datasets are accompanied by ground-truth explanations, which enables the use of measures such as AUC and IoU for evaluating the quality explainers.
 However, the ground-truth explanations are available only for a limited collection of datasets, and even when ground-truth explanations are available, they may not accurately reflect the model's internal decision-making processes.
 To address the aforementioned issues, a widely used set of metrics have been proposed in the literature which are based on the removal strategy.
-In CV, two removal orders have been considered~\citep{samek2016evaluating,yuan2022explainability}, MoRF, where the removal process begins with the most influential pixels, and LeRF, where it starts with the least influential pixels.
-In the graph domain, an alternative removal strategy is used, where first the size of explanation subgraphs is determined according to a sparsity parameter, and then edges are removed either from the explanation subgraph of the desired size, or the non-explanation subgraph which is its complement.
-In this paper, we use metrics which are based on the removal strategy used in the graph domain, called the \textit{Fidelity} (Fid) metric in the literature~\cite{pope2019explainability,bajaj2021robust,yuan2022explainability}.
+In CV, two removal orders have been considered~\citep{samek2016evaluating,yuan2022explainability}: MoRF, which evaluates explanations by removing the most influential pixels first, and LeRF, which begins with removing the least influential pixels.
+These approaches provide complementary perspectives on feature importance - MoRF assesses whether removing important features significantly impacts predictions, while LeRF verifies if retaining important features is sufficient for model performance.
+In the graph domain, an alternative but conceptually related removal strategy is used, where first the size of explanation subgraphs is determined according to a sparsity parameter, and then edges are removed either from the explanation subgraph of the desired size, or the non-explanation subgraph which is its complement.
+In this paper, we use metrics based on this graph domain removal strategy, called the \textit{Fidelity} (Fid) metric in the literature~\citep{pope2019explainability,bajaj2021robust,yuan2022explainability}.
+The Fidelity metrics align with MoRF and LeRF principles through $Fid^+$ and $Fid^-$ respectively.
 Formally, given the input and label pair $(\mathbf{x},y)$ and a binary mask $\mathbf{m}$, the $Fidelity$ metrics are defined as follows: